JuliaFolds/Transducers.jl/README.md

 ```

 However, the formalization of the transducers is quite different from
-iterators and yields a better performance for complex compositions.
+iterators and resulting in a better performance for complex
+compositions.

 See more in the [documentation](https://tkf.github.io/Transducers.jl/latest).